About

 ❥ Since being a young girl i have been fascinated with the circle of life and death in nature and i have perpetually noticed the beauty within decay.
 The mysterious concept of death has always been my greatest inspiration.

 ❥Instead of fearing death i try to see it in a different perspective, its just the next stage into the unknown, its inevitable for ALL human beings.
-As some of my jewellery pieces use morbid materials such and bones, dead animal parts from roadkill and real naturally deceased insects i liken them to a sort of wearable ’memento Mori’, which symbolically translates as ‘’remember that you have to die. ‘’ I make my pieces beautiful and dark at the same time - hence the name- DeadGoodJewellery.
+As some of my jewellery pieces use morbid materials such and bones, donated human teeth, dead animal parts from roadkill and real naturally deceased insects i liken them to a sort of wearable ’memento Mori’, which symbolically translates as ‘’remember that you have to die. ‘’ I make my pieces beautiful and dark at the same time - hence the name- DeadGoodJewellery.
 I hope the juxtaposed elements in my work bring the wearer a sense of peace!
 Because death, just like life, is a gift.

 ❥“If death causes you no pain when you are dead, it’s foolish to allow the fear of it to cause you pain now.” – Epicurus

-❥ I use bio based crystal resin in my work which is a safer and more environmentally friendly alternative to standard resin.
+❥ I use bio based crystal resin in my work which is a safer and more environmentally friendly alternative to standard resin.Me foraging for heather and fern deep in the forest of bowland near where i am based.
+No doubt i have a backpack full of bones too!